freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 }
 ```

 In the above example, "Times New Roman" and "Times" are <family-name>s and "serif" is a <generic-name>.
 Generic names are used as a fallback mechanism for preserving style if the <family-name> is unavailable.
 A generic name should always be the last item in the list of font family names.
-The generic family name options are serif, sans-serif, monospace, cursive, fantasy, and system-ui.
+The generic family name options are:

+* serif
+* sans-serif
+* monospace
+* cursive
+* fantasy
+* system-ui

 ### Importing a font
 In addition to specifying common fonts that are found on most operating systems, custom web fonts can be used as well.
 To import such a font, copy the font URL from the library and reference it in the HTML. [fonts.google.com](https://fonts.google.com/) is a popular place to find fonts to import, but there are many other resources.